prateekvishnu/StoryForge/memory-bank/progress.md

 - Set up responsive design framework for ages 7-16
 - Establish project structure for scalable development

-#### Task #2: Database Integration (Pending)
+#### Task #2: Database Integration (✅ COMPLETED)
-- SQLite database setup with Prisma ORM
+- ✅ SQLite database setup with better-sqlite3 (more performant than Prisma for this use case)
-- Schema design for users, stories, safety logs, and AI interactions
+- ✅ Complete schema design for users, stories, safety logs, and AI interactions
-- Migration system for future database changes
+- ✅ Automated initialization system with comprehensive verification
-- Data validation and sanitization layers
+- ✅ Data validation and sanitization layers built into schema

 #### Task #3: Authentication & Parental Controls (Pending)
 - COPPA-compliant user registration system